2018 Alabama Coca-Cola strike: Background

 In 2017, Coca-Cola Bottling Company United took over multiple Coca-Cola production and distribution facilities from Coca-Cola Bottling Co.
 Consolidated in the states of Alabama and Mississippi.
 Shortly after this consolidation, United announced plans to hire additional workers.
-However, in 2018 members of Teamsters Local 991, which represented United workers in the region, voiced disapproval of United's plans to cut the starting pay for new hires by between $5 to $7 an hour.
+However, in 2018 members of Teamsters Local 991, which represented United workers in the region, voiced disapproval of United's plans to cut the starting pay for new hires by between $5 and $7 an hour.
 Union members alleged that the pay discrepancy would hurt higher-wage earners in the company, as United would be more inclined to hire lower-paid workers to replace them.
 Tensions between the union and company were exacerbated on July 15, when employment contracts with union members expired.
 Following this, employees continued to work under a three-week extension.
 The union expressed concern over increased costs for insurance through the company.
 On August 9, the union announced a strike at four locations: Robertsdale, Leroy, and Mobile in Alabama, and Ocean Springs in Mississippi.
 A previous strike involving Local 991 and Consolidated had occurred about ten years earlier.